openfga/openfga.dev/blog/list-users-announcement.md

 Today we are launching a new API for OpenFGA: ListUsers.

 This API will answer the question "what users have relation X with object Y?".
-This will be useful for UIs that want to display the list of users that a resource has been shared with, e.g. the "share" dialog in Google Docs.
+This will be useful, for example, in UIs that want to display the list of users that a resource has been shared with, e.g. the "share" dialog in Google Docs.

 ## How to use it?

 ListUsers is available in the latest Release Candidate version of OpenFGA.
-To use it you need to download [v1.5.4-RC](TBD) of OpenFGA.
+To use it you need to download [v1.5.4-RC](TBD) of OpenFGA and enable the endpoint via the flag `--experimentals enable-list-users`.

 Be sure to check out the various configuration flags that were added, too.

 ## What's next?

-We have plans to add a Streaming variant to this endpoint, which will allow you to get results as soon as they are found.
+We have plans to add a Streaming variant to this endpoint, which will allow you to get real-time results, as soon as they become available.

-## Reach out!
+Our roadmap looks as follows:

+1. Release candidate with experimental flag (now)
+2. Addition of Streaming variant,
+3. Stable release with experimental flag,
+4. Stable release without experimental flag.

+## We want your feedback!

 We want to learn how you use this API and how we can improve it!